dorothy8699/twoopy/README.md

 # Twitter Auto-comment Bot

 ## Disclaimer
-This code uses the Twitter API to fetch some sweet Twitter data.
-Just a heads up, you need to follow Twitter's rules and play nice.
-If you break any of their rules, it's on you, not us!
-By using this code, you're agreeing to take responsibility for any risks and consequences that may come up.
-Let's keep it cool and have fun with the Twitter API!
+This code uses the Twitter API to access and retrieve data from Twitter.
+It is your responsibility to comply with Twitter's terms and conditions and applicable laws and regulations.
+By using this code, you agree to assume all risks and liabilities associated with the use of the Twitter API.

 ## features
 Search for word or phrase related to your services in Twitter.